NoxGamingQC/pokemon/README.md

-# Pokémon game made by NoxGamingQC
+# Pokémon fan game

-P.S.
-This is a fan game and I don't own any of the license in there.
+## Disclaimers

+This game is not affiliated or associated with any other company.
+All logos, trademarks and trade names used herein are the property of their respective owners.